 Reaching far beyond the limitations of traditional, unlicensed RF connectivity, cellular networks allow you to deploy your M2M, IoT, or other solutions to some of the most remote locations.
-Many of Technologic Systems’ embedded computers offer cellular modem support for standards like HSPA/GSM either through available accessories and daughter cards, or onboard.
+Many of Technologic Systems’ embedded computers offer cellular modem support through available accessories and daughter cards, or onboard.
 Sockets for cellular modems include the popular NimbeLink/Digi and Multitech sockets, all of which support carrier pre-certified modems.
 All of this makes it cost and time effective to get your solution to market and deployed in record time.

 - Cellular networks extend the reach beyond that of traditional RF spectrum